graphql-nexus/nexus-prisma/docs/pages/docs/features.en.md

+---
+title: Features - Docs
+description: This plugin integrates Prisma into Nexus.
+It gives you an API you to project fields from models defined in your Prisma schema into your GraphQL API.
+It also gives you an API to build GraphQL root fields that allow your API clients to query and mutate data.
+---

 # Features

 > **Note**: ⛑ The following use abbreviated examples that skip a complete setup of passing Nexus type definition to Nexus' `makeSchema`.
 If you are new to Nexus, consider reading the [official Nexus tutorial](https://nxs.li/tutorial) before jumping into Nexus Prisma.